Blaine Robison, M.A.

 He has risen: Grk. egeirō, aor. pass., to rise from a recumbent or lower position, here idiomatic for rising from the dead.
 The message of Yeshua's resurrection is echoed throughout the Besekh.
 Wessel notes that any claim that the resurrection of Yeshua was a fabrication (of Matt 27:62-65) or a delusion is implicitly denied.
 He is not here: The angel states the obvious since the women could easily see that Yeshua was not in the tomb. behold: Grk. horaō, to see and perceive. here is the place where they laid Him: The women had not been in the tomb previously and it must have been hard at first to grasp what the angel was saying.

-7 "But go, tell his disciples and Peter, 'He is going ahead of you to Galilee; there you will see him, just as he told you.'"
+7 "But go, tell his disciples and Peter that, 'He goes before you into Galilee; there you will see him, just as he said to you.'"

-But: Grk. alla, conj., adversative particle used adverbially to convey a different viewpoint for consideration; but, on the other hand. go: Grk. hupagō, pres. imp., to proceed from a position with the focus on the point of departure. tell: Grk. legō, aor. imp., to make a statement or utterance, whether oral or in writing.
+But: Grk. alla, conj., adversative particle used adverbially to convey a different viewpoint for consideration; but, on the other hand. go: Grk. hupagō, pres. imp., to proceed from a position with the focus on the point of departure. tell: Grk. legō, aor. imp.
+See verse 3 above.
 The angel issues a two-fold command with the authority of Yeshua. his disciples: pl. of Grk. mathētēs, one who learns through instruction from a teacher.
 In the apostolic writings mathētēs corresponds to the Heb. talmid.
-See the note on 2:15 for the expectations of a disciple. and Peter: Grk.
-Petros, rock, a name given to Simon by Yeshua (3:16).
-Actually, according to John 1:42 the name Yeshua gave Simon was the Aramaic name Kefa transliterated in the Greek as Kēphas and rendered in the English by the inaccurate "Cephas."
-Petros, then, is the translation of Kefa.
-The specific mention of Peter's name pertains to his three-time denial and hints at the planned reconciliation with Yeshua.
+See the note on 2:15 for the expectations of a disciple. and Peter: personal name meaning 'a stone' (BAG, Mounce), although Thayer says the name signifies a stone, a rock, a ledge or a cliff, and Danker defines the name as "rockman."
+Petros translates the Hebrew name Kêpha ("rock"), a loanword in Hebrew (SH-3710; BDB 495), which was given to him by Yeshua (John 1:42).

 Another Mishnah rule states that "the law about an oath of witness applies to men but not to women" (Shebuoth 4:1).
 Josephus reports the Judean law as enunciated by the scribes, attributed to Moses, as saying "But let not a single witness be credited, but three, or two at the least, and those such whose testimony is confirmed by their good lives.
 But let not the testimony of women be admitted, on account of the levity and boldness of their sex" (Ant.
 IV, 8:15).
 Jewish attitudes about female testimony contributes to the reliability of the resurrection report, because no Jewish male would invent such a story.